The Free Starship

 Radiator area from Stefan-Boltzmann:[21]

 For 10 GW waste heat at 800 K (ideal blackbody): m².
 Real designs pay a penalty for emissivity (), non-zero sink temperature, and view factors ().
-NASA multi-megawatt NEP radiator studies report representative view factors of ~0.73 and areal densities of ~6 kg/m² including heat pipes, panels, structure, and piping.[21]
-Applying these factors: practical radiator area at 10 GW is 1–2 km², with a radiator subsystem mass of ~2,600–6,000 tonnes.
+NASA multi-megawatt NEP radiator studies report representative view factors of ~0.73 and areal densities of ~6 kg/m² including heat pipes, panels, structure, and piping.[22]
+With these factors applied, practical radiator area at 10 GW is 1–2 km², with a radiator subsystem mass of ~2,600–6,000 tonnes.

-Radiator design is the primary structural fact of the spacecraft — not a peripheral subsystem.
+Radiator design is the primary structural fact of the spacecraft.
 At GW scale, two effects that are secondary at MW scale become first-order: micrometeoroid and dust damage to km²-class surfaces over decades, and integration of heat rejection geometry with propulsion exhaust and shielding.
-Liquid droplet radiators offer mass reduction at very large areas but introduce containment/recapture complexity.[22]
+Liquid droplet radiators offer mass reduction at large areas but introduce containment/recapture complexity.[23]

 F. Life Support Mass Balance

 For a crew of 100, basic consumable throughput before recycling is approximately 215 tonnes per year (water ~110 t, oxygen ~33 t, food ~73 t).
-At 90% recycling efficiency: ~22 tonnes per year must be resupplied — manageable with Earth logistics, not without.
-At 99%: ~2.2 tonnes per year, compensable from in-situ water harvesting during gas giant refueling visits.
-At 99.9%: ~220 kg per year — achievable from atmospheric collection alone.
-ISS has demonstrated ~98% water recovery with current ECLSS upgrades (Brine Processor Assembly).[12][23][13]
+At 90% recycling efficiency: ~22 tonnes per year must be resupplied—manageable with Earth logistics, not without.
+At 99%: ~2.2 tonnes per year, compensable from in-situ water harvesting during gas giant refuelling visits.
+At 99.9%: ~220 kg per year, achievable from atmospheric collection alone.
+ISS has demonstrated ~98% water recovery with current ECLSS upgrades (Brine Processor Assembly).[12][24][13]

 The water gap to mission requirements is narrow.
-The oxygen gap is wider but tractable — engineering, not discovery.
+The oxygen gap is wider but tractable.

 G. Transit Times